 The Bottom Line

 Blogs are important building blocks to assist your company in being seen as thought leaders.
-Blogging helps gain the leverage that earns you the seat at the table early on in the buyer’s journey as a trusted advisor.
+Blogging helps gain the leverage that earns you a seat at the table early on in the buyer’s journey as a trusted advisor.

 If you are serious about your company having differentiated growth, scalable, and predictable revenue, I cannot overemphasize how important it is to have a blog that is loaded with educational resources and positions your company in the right way.